sfuhrm/logwebconfig/README.md

 #### Features

 The features of this small library are:
-* Small footprint using a [mini](https://github.com/NanoHttpd/nanohttpd) http server.
+* Get (HTTP GET) and modify (HTTP PUT) the log levels of loggers of your logging framework.
 * Can interoperate with multiple logging frameworks.
 At the moment log4j2 is implemented.
+* Small footprint using a [mini](https://github.com/NanoHttpd/nanohttpd) http server.

 #### Pros and cons